davidecelentano/iosctlsh/README.md

-# iOSCTLSh - Manage iOS devices on Linux via USB
+# `iosctlsh` - Manage iOS devices on Linux via USB
 _A Linux-based command-line utility for managing iOS devices, including backups, restores, updates, and more._

 ### Disclaimer